The College Advising Center

 The advising process for first-year students in the College of Arts and Science begins in the summer.
 This includes the selection of a First-Year Seminar, which determines placement into an advising cohort.
 All first-year students participate in the College Cohort Program (CCP), an orientation and community building program that focuses on introducing students to college life and key resources throughout their first year.

 During the fall of the first year, cohorts meet every other week as a group to work closely with their adviser and a college leader (an upper class mentor) and explore topics which build a foundation for engaging in the variety of academic and cultural offerings at NYU, throughout New York City, and at NYU’s study away sites.
 Students are encouraged to meet regularly with their adviser outside of the cohort meetings—since advisers are the primary source of information for matters pertaining to the Core Curriculum and degree requirements—until they declare their majors.

-Advising for students who are transferring to CAS from another college or university begins once the College is notified that they have accepted admission.
-Students begin with a virtual advising and registration process which includes direct contact with an academic advisor who can interpret the transfer credit report, assist with course selection, and answer all questions about degree requirements and registration.
+Advising for students who are transferring to the College of Arts and Science from another college or university commences once the College is notified that they have accepted admission.
+Students begin with an advising and registration process which includes direct contact with a CAS adviser who can interpret the transfer credit report, assist with course selection, and answer questions pertaining to degree requirements and registration.

-Transfer students are also invited to a special orientation session which provides additional information needed to make a smooth transition into the College.
-CAS advisers lead these sessions along with current upperclassmen who serve as student resources throughout the orientation and transition.
+Transfer students are also invited to a special orientation session to facilitate their transition to CAS.
+These sessions are co-led by a CAS adviser and current upperclassmen who serve as student resources throughout the orientation and transition process.

-Transfer students participate in the College Cohort Program (CCP) and are assigned an academic advisor within the College Advising Center.
-Transfer students approaching junior standing must also declare a major and meet with an assigned adviser in the major department in order to ensure that appropriate course selections for the following semester are being made.
+Transfer students participate in the College Cohort Program (CCP) and are assigned an adviser within the College Advising Center.
+Transfer students approaching junior standing must also declare a major and meet with an adviser in their major department in order to ensure that they are choosing the appropriate courses for their plan of study.